-From time to time, formal as well as informal discussions will be held to appraise an intern of performance strengths or concerns.
-These will be scheduled by the faculty supervisor and may occur during or after on-campus supervision conference seminars or through the medium of planned office visits.
+From time to time, formal as well as informal discussions will be held to appraise a student's performance, including strengths or concerns.
+These will be scheduled by the faculty supervisor and may occur during or after on-campus supervision sessions or through the medium of planned office visits.
 Written communication will also be a practical way to provide "feedback" via memorandum, letter or email.